 The proposed legislation and citizen petitions are asking the FDA to do its job in ensuring the safety of the drug supply for all Americans, including those with gluten-related disorders.
-National organizations supporting the legislation, including the Celiac Disease Foundation and Beyond Celiac, are following the issue closely as it develops.
+National celiac organizations supporting the legislation are following the issue closely as it develops.
 Members of the public can take action in support of efforts to ban or label gluten in medication:

 Citizen Petition: Public comments are carefully considered by the FDA, which often references and responds to comments in its final documents.
 In addition, comments are posted on the FDA website and contribute to the national discussion.
 The comment period for the first citizen petition is closed, but comments on the second one may be submitted until June 27, 2016.
 To comment, enter “FDA-2015-P-5081” in the search bar here to access the docket and click on the “Comment Now” button.

 June 2008 – New York resident Michael Weber submitted a citizen petition to the FDA asking that wheat gluten in medication either be banned or labeled.

 December 2011 – FDA requested comments and information in a Federal Register announcement on the topic of gluten in medication.